portworx/lcfs/README.md

 # sudo curl -fsSL http://lcfs.portworx.com/lcfs-setup.sh | DEV=/dev/sdb bash
 ```

-For detailed LCFS instructions, you must first install the LCFS filesystem and then the LCFS v2 graph driver plugin, as described [here](INSTALL.md).
+For detailed instructions, you must first install the LCFS filesystem and then the LCFS v2 graph driver plugin, as described [here](INSTALL.md).

 # Licensing
 The Layer Cloning Filesystem (LCFS) is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/portworx/lcfs/blob/master/LICENSE) for the full license text.